Memo To 2022 Candidates Who Were Unsuccessful In The Primary ElectionPosted in Main

 - Contribute not more than $25,000 in aggregate to your political party so long as the contributions are not earmarked for another candidate (see, HRS §11-381(a)(7));

-- Make reasonable expenditures for a “Mahalo Party” shortly after the primary election and newsletters to supporters as well as gifts “for one or more campaign employees or volunteers . . . of not more than an aggregate of $500 for a two-year office, $1,000 for a four-year non-statewide office, or $1,500 for a four-year statewide office” (see, HAR §3-160-43); and/or
+- Make reasonable expenditures for a “Mahalo Party” shortly after the election and newsletters to supporters as well as gifts “for one or more campaign employees or volunteers . . . of not more than an aggregate of $500 for a two-year office, $1,000 for a four-year non-statewide office (including State Senate seats with a two-year election period due to reapportionment), or $1,500 for a four-year statewide office” (see, HAR §3-160-43);

 - Purchase or lease consumer goods, vehicles, equipment, and services that provide a mixed benefit; however, you must reimburse your committee for the personal use of these items unless the personal use is de minimus which is defined as 5% or less of the total use of the item in a calendar month and the expenditure for the personal use of the item did not exceed a fair market value of $100 in any one calendar month (see, HRS §11-381(a)(2) & HAR §3-160-45); and/or

 - Escheat funds to the HECF (see, HRS §11-384(d)).

 Regardless of how you choose to spend your surplus, please be mindful that any expenditure of campaign funds must be reported in the appropriate disclosure report and electronically filed with the Commission.